Fall 2025

 In 25F at 9L, Ann Clark

-In 1995, ~56% of adults in the US were overweight or obese.
-Fast-forward ~25 years and the prevalence has increased to 70%.
-Over this time period there have been significant advances in the scientific understanding of obesity, yet many questions remain unanswered.
-In this course, students will examine, through the lens of neuroscience, how successes, failures and challenges in obesity research inform the prevention, management, and treatment of obesity.
+In 1995, about 56% of adults in the U.S. were overweight or obese.
+Thirty years later, that number has risen to over 70%.
+Despite major advances in our scientific understanding of obesity during this time, many questions remain unanswered.
+Recently, new anti-obesity medications have gained attention.
+Students in this course will examine, through the lens of neuroscience, how obesity research—its successes, failures, and ongoing challenges—informs prevention, clinical treatment, and long-term management of obesity.

 Approved course for the Neuroscience major/minor.